persalys/persalys/python/doc/user_manual/graphical_interface/field_model/user_manual_field_model.rst

       - Define the mathematical relationships between the **index parameter** and the input and output variables (**Formula** column).
         Note that the language used here differs from Python (see corresponding syntax for operators, mathematical functions and constants in the previous :ref:`section <AvailableSymbolsModel>`).
-      - Launch the computation of the selected output values based on inputs, index parameter and formula (**Evaluate** button).
+      - Launch the computation of the selected output values based on inputs, index parameter and formula (**Check model** button).
         It shall be used to test the physical model: this will add a new tab, described :ref:`below <fieldmodelevalresult>`.
         To save the output values, the user